Effect-TS/io/docs/modules/Effect.ts.md

 ## forEachExec

-Applies the function `f` to each element of the `Collection<A>` and returns the result in a new `Chunk<B>` using the specified execution strategy.
+Applies the function `f` to each element of the `Collection<A>` and returns the result in a new `Arrat<B>` using the specified execution strategy.

 **Signature**